A message from one of the organizers

 Frequently cited, India collects 60% of its recyclable plastic waste, whereas, on average, the world, including the United States, hovers between 10-15% of all waste generated.
 On a per capita basis, India consumes 1/10th the amount of plastic of the United States, yet this 11 kilogram per capita figure is expected to almost double by 2022.
 Almost 10,000 tons of plastic waste per day is uncollected and accumulating on land and in waterways, including an estimated 73,000 tons that winds up in the Meghna-Brahauta-Ganges river each year and then into the ocean.
 While these statistics are both impressive (recycling rate) and disheartening (10,000 tons/day) for a country over 1 billion people, these statistics do not matter in the day-to-day fight to reduce and prevent plastic waste throughout India’s 29 states and countless cities and rural areas.
 What matters are the people and organizations actively involved, often without fanfare or acknowledgement.

-We call upon the brightest youth in India, at the best graduate universities, to identify, and showcase these initiatives and to provide tangible evidence of their successes.
+We call upon the brightest youth in India and the Indian Subcontinent, at the best graduate universities, to identify, and showcase these initiatives and to provide tangible evidence of their successes.

 While we will select a number of winners (overall, categories) based on the quality of the case studies presented, our mission is to seek out all initiatives that are contributing to reducing plastic waste in India.

 In Season One, we focused on proven projects in India.
 In Season Two, we expand to also include new innovations, as well as problem locations, as well as include the Indian Subcontinent in geographic reach.

 It is our hope that this competition continues to grow in stature and prestige.

 CREATING THE PATH – REPLICATING ONE TO CREATE MANY